kristopher-h/vim-liq/README.rst

 vim-liq
 =======

-vim-liq is a vim client for the language server protocol.
+vim-liq is a vim client for the Language Server Protocoli(LSP). vim-liq stands for something along the lines of vim "Language IQ", "Lingustic Intelligence".

 Development Status
 ------------------

 This project is in an early alpha state and is may not be suitable for general use.
+But for those willing to tinker a bit it might be worth a try :-).

-The following high level features have some level of support:
+The following high level, LSP, features have support:

 #.
-Auto complete
+Completion
 #.
-Find references
+References
 #.
 Diagnostics
 #.
-Goto definition
+Definition

 Todo
 ----